 Haman rises in power, Mordecai refuses to bow, Haman’s pride becomes genocidal rage, and a royal decree sets a date for the destruction of the Jews.

 Esther 3 is covenantally weighty because Haman’s decree threatens the existence of the Jewish people throughout the Persian Empire.
 The promised offspring of Abraham, the people through whom God’s redemptive promises continue, are placed under a sentence of death.
-The chapter raises the central covenant crisis of the book: will the covenant people be destroyed, or will God preserve them according to His promise?
+The chapter raises the central covenant crisis of the book: will the covenant people be destroyed, or will God preserve them according to his promise?

 Esther 3 does not directly proclaim the gospel, but it brings the covenant people under a decree of death and thereby heightens the need for deliverance.
 The Jewish people must be preserved because God’s redemptive promises are tied to them and ultimately to the coming of Christ.
-The gospel announces the greater deliverance: sinners under a sentence of death are rescued not by imperial favor or human cleverness, but by Jesus Christ, who gives Himself for His people, conquers death by resurrection, and secures a salvation no hostile decree can overturn.
+The gospel announces the greater deliverance: sinners under a sentence of death are rescued not by imperial favor or human cleverness, but by Jesus Christ, who gives himself for his people, conquers death by resurrection, and secures a salvation no hostile decree can overturn.

 Courage under pressure, hatred of pride, moral clarity, solidarity with God’s people, and confidence in God’s hidden rule.